nashaddams/audit/README.md

 report in the output directory, and return an exit code indicating if vulnerabilities have been found (`1`) or not (`0`).

+### Ignoring packages

+Packages can be exculded from the audit by passing the package names to the `-i, --ignore` flag (comma separated list), or by adding them to an `.auditignore` file (one package name per row).

 ### HTML report

 ```sh